Wilted Greens with Parmesan, Hazelnuts, and Raisins

 • 2 cups arugula or mizuna

-• 2 cups kale, stemmed and chopped
+• 2 cups kale stemmed and chopped

-• 1 medium beet, thinly sliced or grated
+• 1 medium beet thinly sliced or grated

 • ½ cup shredded Parmesan cheese

-• ¼ cup hazelnuts, toasted and chopped
+• ¼ cup chopped toasted hazelnuts

 • 1 teaspoon Balsamic vinegar